kudoas/sandbox/README.md

-# 色々触って遊ぶための砂場
+# Sandbox for touching and playing with various services and libraries

-## 置いてあるもの
+## Things you can find in this repository

-- ライブラリのサンプル実装
+- Sample implementations of libraries
-- 言語仕様を学ぶための雑コード
+- Miscellaneous code to learn the language specification
-- 設定ファイル
+- Configuration file